ChrisMagliano/chrismagliano.github.io/_portfolio/spotify.md

     <p><em>Figure 7:  Number of explicit (blue) and friendly (red) tracks as a function of the year till 2023.</em></p>
 </div>

 Eventually, I concluded this project by analyzing possible correlations between the variables available per each track by means of the correlation heatmap shown in Figure 8.
+This plot shows the Spearman rank between two features per each track.
+I chose the Spearman coefficient rather than the Pearson's one because not all the variables were normally distributed.
+The Spearman coefficient is a float number comprised between -1 and +1 and express the monotonic relationship between the two variables (negative if -1, positive if +1 and null if  0).
 Of particular interest is to understand what are the most important (statistically speaking) factors that correlate with the *Track Score*.
 <div style="float: right; width: 800px; text-align: center;">
     <img src="/images/portfolio_spotify/df_corr.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">
     <p><em>Figure 8:  Pairwise correlation of data's columns.</em></p>